PhD Feedback Anxiety: How to send drafts to your supervisor without spiraling

 In practice, delay tends to intensify the very thing you are trying to avoid.

 You spend longer alone with the uncertainty.
 You go round and round with problems that might have been clarified much earlier through a brief exchange.
-You try to solve conceptual issues through line-editing.
+You try to solve conceptual issues through changing that section again - yes, that one.
 The draft starts to gather emotional charge, simply because it has been held back for so long.

 A more useful way to think about drafts